"The most difficult and complicated part of the writing process is the beginning."

 1. Your Distribution Strategy

 Your distribution strategy determines where your content will be read, seen or heard.
-Channels are where your target audience can be already found.
-The ones you choose will influence who your audience is and how your content will be perceived.
+Channels are where your audience consumes content.
+The channels you choose will influence who your audience is and how your content will be perceived.
 Some of the most useful channels for marketing are social media sites.
-But there are other good channels that should not be ignored, like associations.
+But there are other good ones that should not be ignored, like associations.

 - Are you using the most effective channels for reaching your buyers?